jina-ai/jina/docs/how-to/scale-out.md

 ### Scale up an Executor

-When you start your {class}`~jina.Flow`, you might discover to process all the text corpus, this process takes a while:
+When you start the {class}`~jina.Flow`, you may find it takes a while to process the whole text corpus:

 ```python
 with f:
     f.post('/foo', news_generator, show_progress=True)
 ```

-As Jina reported, it takes around 6 seconds to accomplish the task.
+As Jina reports, it takes around six seconds to complete the task.
-6 seconds sounds reasonable (at index time), but bear in mind that this is just a test corpus.
+This sounds reasonable (at index time), but bear in mind that this is just a test corpus.
-What if you need to index millions of documents?
+What if you need to index millions of Documents?

 ```shell
            Flow@2011375[I]:🎉 Flow is ready to use!